Dade Battlefield Historic State Park: Dade Battlefield Society

 The Dade Battlefield Society is a non-profit organization created to preserve the Dade Battlefield State Historic Site.
-It was created on June 8, 1987, to raise public awareness of Dade's Massacre.
-Since the creation of the organization, the Dade Battlefield Society has sponsored the annual reenactment of Dade's massacre.
+It was created on June 8, 1987.
+Since the creation of the organization, the Dade Battlefield Society has sponsored the annual reenactment of Dade's battle.
 It also has made information about the battle available to the public and has created two videos, a thirty-minute video which details the battle's events and a short film that is shown in the Dade Battlefield Visitors Center.
 In addition, the Society rebuilt the cement log breastwork and corrected the breastwork's orientation as the breastwork faced west and not east.
 In 2002, the society purchased a six-pound long barrel cannon similar to the one Dade's men used in the battle.

 The annual reenactment begins at 2:00 PM on both Saturday and Sunday.
 An actor portraying Private Ransom Clarke narrates just before the battle starts.
 The battle begins as the Seminoles, portrayed by Seminoles from the Big Cypress Seminole Reservation, and Dade's men exchange gunfire.
 After "Taps", the reenactors rise and talk to the public.
 During the day, there are demonstrations, lectures, folk music, musket shooting contests, tomahawk throwing contests, and a trade fair.